crystal-hearts/sj-personal-homepage/README.md

 # sj-personal-homepage

-My personal homepage and portfolio, built with Next.js and Tailwind CSS
+Personal homepage and portfolio, built with Next.js and Tailwind CSS